Talent-Catalog/talentcatalog/README.md

 - Java 11
    - At least Java 11 is required because we use the Locale object to provide translations of countries and languages and that support is not complete in Java 8, for example.
+   - If you are using a recent version of Intellij as your development environment the Java that comes with Intellij will be fine.

 - Gradle [https://gradle.org/install/](https://gradle.org/install/)